General Program Information

 Elective learning experiences

 The resident will have approximately 10 weeks for choosing elective learning experiences (from either of Children’s hospital campuses) to meet their interests.
 The resident may also choose to repeat a required rotation at either campus.
 It must be noted that the maximum amount of time the resident can spend in the same clinical area is four months.
-Off-site learning experiences outside Children’s Hospitals and Clinics of Minnesota may also be available for the resident.
+Off-site learning experiences outside Children’s Minnesota may also be available for the resident.

 Evaluation of the resident’s performance is vital to the resident’s development and will consist of (at least) the following evaluations.